NorthernWidget/NorthernWidget-libraries/README.md

 ***Easier for updating to the latest library versions***

 1. Click on the green "Clone or download" button on this page.
-2. Obtain the link and clone it to your Arduino "libraries" folder (e.g., using `git clone` from the command line)
+2. Obtain the link and clone it to your Arduino "libraries" folder (e.g., using `git clone` from the command line).

 At this point, you should have all the libraries required to compile any Northern Widget code.